Neural incomplete factorization: learning preconditioners for the conjugate gradient method: Related work

-There have also been some earlier approaches to learning preconditioners for the conjugate gradient method following similar ideas as our proposed \texttt{NeuralIF} method. \citet{ackmann2020machine} use a fully-connected neural network to predict the preconditioner for climate modeling using a supervised loss. \citet{sappl2019deep} use a convolutional neural network (CNN) in order to learn a preconditioner for applications in water engineering by optimizing the condition number directly.
-However, both of these approaches are only able to handle small-scale problems and their architecture and training is limited due to their poor scailability compared to our suggested approach.
-Similarly, \citet{8638150} try to predict the sparsity pattern for the block-Jacobian preconditioner using a convolutional neural network (CNN) which limits the usability as only problems suited for this class can benefit from this approach.
-Our learned method is far more general and can be applied to a significantly larger class of problems.
-Extending the sparsity pattern prediction using CNNs to general incomplete factorization methods did not lead to performance gains \cite{stanaityte2020ilu}.
-Even though CNNs are widely adopted, they are not well-suited to represent the underlying problem in contrast to GNNs utilized by \texttt{NeuralIF}.
+There have also been some earlier approaches to learning preconditioners for the conjugate gradient method following similar ideas as our proposed NeuralIF method. \citet{ackmann2020machine} use a fully-connected neural network to predict the preconditioner for climate modeling using a supervised loss. \citet{sappl2019deep} use a convolutional neural network (CNN) to learn a preconditioner for applications in water engineering by optimizing the condition number directly.
+However, both of these approaches are only able to handle small-scale problems and their architecture and training is limited due to their poor scalability compared to our suggested approach.
+Utilizing CNN architectures, predicting sparsity patterns for specific types of preconditioners \citep{8638150} and general incomplete factorizations \citep{stanaityte2020ilu} has also been suggested previously.
+In comparison, our learned method is far more general and can be applied to a significantly larger class of problems.
+Even though CNNs are widely adopted in the previous approaches, they are not well-suited to represent the underlying problem given by a matrix in contrast to GNNs.
+More recently, learned preconditioners have also been developed in the more general context of the GMRES solver for non-symmetric and indefinite matrices using graph neural networks \citep{hausner2024learning}.

+\paragraph{Preconditioning} Incomplete factorization methods are a large area of research.
+In most cases, the aim is to reduce computational time and memory requirements by ignoring elements based on either position or value.
+However, if done too aggressively, the method may break down due to numerical issues and require expensive restarts.
+Perturbation and pivoting techniques can mitigate but not completely eliminate such problems \citep{Scott2023}.
+In contrast, our method does not suffer from breakdown as the positive-definiteness of the output is ensured a posteriori.
+Numerical efficiency can also be improved by reordering to reduce fill-in (for IC($\ell$) with $\ell>0$) or by finding rows of the matrix that can be eliminated in parallel \citep{gonzaga2018evaluation}.\looseness=-1

+\citet{chow2015fine} formulate incomplete factorization as the problem of finding a factorization that is exact on the given sparsity pattern as a feasibility problem that can be solved approximately.
+In contrast, our method only approximates the Frobenius norm minimization in \eqref{eq:risk} without enforcing constraints, which reduces pre-computation times.
+However, both approaches are quite similar in the sense that both methods aim to minimize the difference of the sparse factorization and the original matrix.
+While our method is using a fully-amortized learned optimization approach to minimize the full Frobenius norm distance \citep{amos2022tutorial}, \citet{chow2015fine} directly optimize the residuals of non-zero elements in the approximate factorization.
+The latter approach also allows further acceleration using methods from distributed computing \citep{anzt2018parilut} but typically requires highly optimized implementations to achieve competitive results.